reddmo/intech/content/blog/watermelonandbombpop/monathemes2.md

 [Watermelon](mona-cat://d5f6) | [Bomb Pop](mona-cat://74c0)

 P.S.
 The framed screenshot above was created using Federico Viticci's [Apple Frames 3.1 shortcut/API](https://www.macstories.net/stories/apple-frames-3-1-extending-screenshot-automation-with-the-new-apple-frames-api/) for framing screenshots.
 I highly recommend it if you do that regularly.
+It's simple and convenient.